 *FINAL PRICE EACH WAY (Taxes, surcharges and service fees included).

-Book your flights from Edinburgh to Madrid at best price on iberiaexpress.com
+Book your flights from Madrid to Edinburgh at best price on iberiaexpress.com

 This street is the epicentre of any visit to the city, stretching as it does from Edinburgh Castle to the Palace of Holyroodhouse.
 Its name, obviously, is derived from its length: a Scottish mile at 1.8km.
 On both sides of the street one can find various establishments, lane ways or "closes" and courtyards.
 The Royal Mile is divided in two ends and it is the Castle end, the most elevated, where one finds the Esplanade, scene of the celebrations for various festivals.